asynchronics/nexosim-py/docs/user_guide.md

 [`Simulation`][nexosim.Simulation] object.

-The client can communicate with the server over either a local Unix Domain Socket or a HTTP/2 connection, depending on how the server is set up.
+The client can communicate with the server over either a local Unix Domain Socket or an HTTP/2 connection, depending on how the server is set up.

 To connect over a unix socket the `address` provided to the [`Simulation`][nexosim.Simulation] constructor should be the socket path